sravani2604/blog/blog/content/blog/Using Tags in Azure.md

 # Tag Limits

 One thing to be aware of, is the limits on tags.
 You are limited by things like the number of tags per resource, or the length of tags.
+The limits are big, so it shouldn't be a an issue in most environments but it is worth knowing about them.

 - 50 = Max number of tags per resource
 - 512 = Max characters for the tag name (128 for strage accounts)
 - 256 = Max characters for the tag value (256 for storage accounts)
 - Not all resources support tags!
 Most do though.
 See [HERE](https://docs.microsoft.com/en-us/azure/azure-resource-manager/tag-support) for the Microsoft doc listing which ones do/don't.